Ian threatens Florida’s already unstable insurance market

 “There’s more that I want to do in terms of the wind insurance and that will be something we’re going to address.
 I mean look, at the end of the day we’ve got to make sure folks are taken care of, and so we will do that, whatever we need to do.”

+DeSantis, at a news conference Wednesday, said Citizens Property Insurance should be in solid shape even after claims from Hurricane Ian, given that the state-backed company has billions of dollars in surplus.

+“Their modeling, based on paying out a lot of money in claims for this, was that they would still have between 4 and 5 billion in surplus.
+So they view themselves as being able to weather this,” DeSantis said.

-More than 2.5 million people in Florida were under mandatory evacuation orders before Ian made landfall Wednesday afternoon.
+More than 2.5 million people in Florida were under mandatory evacuation orders when Ian made landfall Wednesday afternoon.
 Some residents left their homes, hoping for minimal damage upon their return.

 “I just don’t see the advantage of sitting there in the dark, in a hot house, watching water come in your house,” said Tom Hawver, a handyman in Fort Myers, who evacuated his home Wednesday.
 “And I can’t do anything about the wind or the water, so I’ll go back in a couple of days and assess it.”